griffithlab/pVACtools/docs/pvacview/neofox_module/neofox_upload.rst

     :alt: pVACview Upload
     :figclass: align-left

-You can explore all candidates together using the synamic scatter plot.
+You can explore all candidates together using the dynamic scatter plot.
 To identify a candidates of interest from the scatter plot, simple curse-over the point of interest for the specific information about that candidate to be shown.

 .. figure:: ../../images/screenshots/pvacview-neofox-dynamicscatterplot_selected.png
     :width: 1000px